 Mary Lim (MNCS Accred, Reg.
 MBACP) Person-Centred Counsellor and Psychotherapist

-During the current situation of social distancing measures due to coronavirus, I am offering both online counselling (via VSee, or doxy.me) and telephone counselling sessions.
+During the current COVID-19 pandemic, I am offering mainly online counselling and telephone counselling sessions.
+A limited number of face-to-face sessions are available.

 I'm an experienced person-centred counsellor and psychotherapist, and I work with individuals over the age of 16.